 The Punjab House in Murree will be turned into a tourist complex, while the Governor House in Karachi and the one in Balochistan will be used as museums, he concluded.

-On the eve of the 73rd session of United
+On the eve of the 73rd session of United Nations General Assembly, Pakistan has called for strengthening the world body's role in

 The Board of Secondary Education Karachi on Sunday announced results of Secondary School Certificate Part-II annual examinations